 CAUTION: Three or more unpaid citations will result in a registration, graduation, and/or transcript hold.
 Excessive violations will result in vehicle immobilization and/or tow of the vehicle, and may result in revocation of parking privileges.
 Not all violations are listed here, and the absence of such is not grounds for a defense.

 Paying a Fine

 There are two easy ways to pay your fine:

 - Pay online (citation number and fine amount required)

 - In person.
 Visit the Cashier’s Office, Holland building, 1st floor. (citation ticket required/cash or check only)

 File an Appeal

 If you think you have received a parking citation in error, you are welcome to appeal it.
 Appeals are online only and must be submitted within 15 days of citation issuance.
 If your appeal is received more than 15 days after the citation is issued, you forfeit your right to appeal.
 Appeals are reviewed by a third party committee made up of students, faculty, and staff, can take up to *two weeks, and their decisions are final.

-*CAUTION: If the appeal is denied and the fine was not paid within 5 days the citation was issued, the fine owed will be the FULL amount listed on the citation.
+*CAUTION: If the appeal is denied and the fine was not paid within 5 business days the citation was issued, the fine owed will be the FULL amount listed on the citation.